 What is your ideal working environment?

-Are you generally satisfied with your finished product?
+Are you generally satisfied with your finished piece?

-How has your work evolved in the past few years?
+How has your work evolved through the past few years?

 What do you see as the role of the artist in society?